stelmacm/CSE-701/README.md

 ![Sample Output of the program](https://github.com/stelmacm/CSE-701/blob/main/results.png?raw=true)

 As we can see from the sample output, the smallest MSE occurs with some form of penalization.
 Once we take one standard deviation of the cross validated mean squared errors, we see the difference in mean squared errors is not that large.
 Typically change in smaller lambda's will have a greater impact on MSE rather than changes in larger lambda's.
-This is evident in our example as we see the change in lambda to be a bit significant.
+This is evident in our example as we see the change in lambda to be a bit significant, but this does guarentee that we are not overfitting

 ## Acknowledgements

 Special thanks to Professor Barak Shoshany and Dr. Benjamin Bolker of McMaster University for guidance and aid throughout the project.

+## References

+Hastie, T., Tibshirani, R., and Friedman, J. (2001).
+The Elements of Statistical Learning: Data Mining, Inference, and Prediction.
+Springer Series in Statistics.

+Friedman, J., Hastie, T., H ¨ofling, H., and Tibshirani, R. (2007).
+Pathwise coordinate optimization.
+Annals of Applied Statistics, 1(2), 302–332.

+Tibshirani, R. (1996).
+Regularized shrinkage and selection via the lasso.
+Journal of the Royal Statistical Society B, 58(1), 267–288.

+Tibshirani, R., Saunders, M., Rosset, S., Zhu, J., and Knight, K. (2005).
+Sparsity and smoothness via the fused lasso.
+Journal of the Royal Statistical Society: Series B (Statistical Methodology), 67(1), 91–108

+Tibshirani, R. J. (2013).
+The lasso problem and uniqueness.
+Electronic Journal of Statistics, 7, 1456–1490.